 Ready Make Your WordPress Site Private?

 Installing a plugin offers the easiest way to make your WordPress site private.
-We’ve shown you the top 7 most popular plugins with their main features.
-If you want to show users a special landing page after they log in successfully, you can choose My private site.
-Password Protect WordPress would be a great choice in case you don’t require users to register or enter a username.
+We’ve shown you the top 7 popular plugins with their main features.
+If you want to show users a special landing page after logging in successfully, you can choose My Private Site.
+Meanwhile, Password Protect WordPress would be a great choice to help users get rid of filling usernames.

-Please let us know which plugin fits your website best or if you have any questions on how to make a WordPress site private in the comment section below.
+Please let us know which plugin fits your website best.
+Having questions on how to make a WordPress site private?
+Drop us a line in the comment section below.